Finding better ways to provide the materials the world needs

 And there’s a lot of it.
 Globally, around 4 billion tonnes of red mud sit in ponds or dams, with more added every year.

-Usually, red mud is rehabilitated with traditional engineering methods like containment ponds and liners, topped with a metre or so of topsoil.
-These require careful maintenance to help plants establish in the shallow soil of the capping layer.
+Usually, red mud is rehabilitated with traditional engineering methods like containment ponds and liners, topped with a metre or so of topsoil excavated from natural landscapes.
+These require careful and routine maintenance to help plants establish in the shallow soil of the capping layer.

 Rehabilitating red mud is a huge, ongoing challenge for the mining industry – one we’re still working on after decades of research.